 Designation: ACCA for Member and FCCA for Fellow – can call themselves Chartered Certified Accountant

-The oldest accountancy body in Ireland with over 19,000 members (mostly on the island of Ireland).
+The oldest accountancy body in Ireland with over 23,000 members.
+3,500 are based abroad.

 ACA would be considered the premium designation, although somewhat diluted since ACCA members became chartered (see below paragraph on chartered satus) in the 90s.

 It has excellent reciprocal agreements in the UK, US, Australia and Canada with only tax and legal papers required to get membership of local premier bodies in US, Australia and Canada.

 ACA’s will be found in small, medium and the largest practices as well as in industry.

 ACA students enter into contracts with ACA approved firms (practice or less usual, industry) and cannot become members until a certain amount of time has elapsed - from 3.5 years to 5 years depending on whether you join as a graduate or school leaver.

 <MOD NOTE: This is partly true, as while the majority of students are in practice under contract, about 20% would be in the Flexible Option for CAI, where there is no training contract requirement.
 These would mostly be found in Industry.>

 ACA also provide their students with mock exams before sitting the real thing.